DevonJames/oip-arweave-indexer/docs/API_RECORDS_ENDPOINT_DOCUMENTATION.md

 **OR Mode (default):** Returns exercises that match ANY of the specified types **AND Mode:** Returns exercises that match ALL of the specified types (unusual for enum fields)

+### Cuisine Match Scoring
+When using the `cuisine` parameter with recipe records, records receive:
+- **cuisineScore**: Ratio of matched cuisine terms to requested cuisine terms (0-1 scale)
+- **cuisineMatchedCount**: Number of requested cuisine terms found in the recipe

+The scoring algorithm:
+1. Calculates the ratio of matched cuisine terms to requested cuisine terms
+2. Uses partial string matching for cuisine types (e.g., "Mediterranean" matches recipes with "Mediterranean-style")
+3. Performs case-insensitive matching
+4. Automatically sorts by best matches first
+5. Supports both AND and OR matching modes via `cuisineMatchMode`
+6. Searches the `data.recipe.cuisine` field directly

+**OR Mode (default):** Returns recipes that match ANY of the specified cuisines **AND Mode:** Returns recipes that match ALL of the specified cuisines (unusual for single cuisine field)

 ### Recipe Nutritional Summary
 When using `summarizeRecipe=true` with recipe records, the system:
 1. Resolves ingredient references to get nutritional data